What is EDLP?

 Rationale Behind Everyday Low Pricing

 In several marketing studies, consumers have indicated that they are more content with consistently low prices instead of wild price swings.
-This is where the EDLP strategy works effectively:
+This is why the EDLP strategy works effectively:

 1. Simplified decision making